-Understanding the general process may help you grasp each step.
+Understanding the big picture may help you grasp each step.

 Your stencil is basically a sticker, like the kind your kids get at the doctor.
 However, unlike those terrible Lightning McQueen stickers you find forever stuck to a headboard, this stencil (sticker) is removable!
-YAY!
-(Could doctors PLEASE switch over to these?!)
+(Every mom's dream!)

-Like our beloved Lightning McQueen stickers, your stencil is made up of two parts: The top part with the matted white finish, is called vinyl.
+Like our beloved Lightning McQueen stickers, your stencil is made up of two parts: The top (white) part is made of vinyl.
+This is where Lightning's picture would be.
 This has your design cut into it and is very thin/flimsy.
 It has a sticky backside, which is attached to the piece with a grid printed on a paper backing.
 You should be able to feel that there's a design cut into the vinyl part, but not through the paper.

 If you're a "picker" person, you're going to love this part!